korken89/crect/README.md

 A job definition consists of a few parts:
   1. A unique ID, used for static checking.
   2. The priority of the Job, from 0 meaning low, to max_priority meaning max.
   3. An ISR the Job is connected to (peripheral ISRs, 0 is the lowest, negative numbers are the system ISRs).
-If it is not connected to any, take any random ISR number for now.
+If it is not connected to any, take any random ISR number for now, in the future this will be automatic.j
   4. The list of resources that the Job may claim.

+The Job definitions are placed (directly or via include) in `rtfm_user_config.hpp`.
 ```C++
 void job1(void);
 using J1 = rtfm::Job<